eseuruk/Butler.Bot/Docs/BotCreation.md

 ![Bot.InviteLink](Images/Bot.InviteLink.png)

-## 6. Get telegram ids of you managed and admin groups
+## 6. Get telegram id of your managed and admin groups

 Open Telegram Desktop.
 Goto you managed group and copy url to any message.
 It contains group id inside.